temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 :::

-This error can happen across the Cluster.
-To find the cause and begin troubleshooting:

-#### Check your Frontend Logs

 Service logs can show which parts of the Cluster aren't working.

+Verify that connections to the Frontend Service are functional.
+This includes Workers, Clients, load balancers, and other components.

+Check that the following are up and running:

+- History Service
+- Persistence database
+- Advanced Visibility database

 Logs can also be used to find query errors.

-Verify that connections to the Frontend Service are functional.
+If connections are functional, proceed to Cluster metrics and Workflow logic.

 #### Check your Cluster metrics

-Look for unusually high latencies, short timeouts, and other measures indicating trouble.
+Look for high latencies, short timeouts, and other unusual metrics coming from Cluster services.
-If the metrics come from a specific service, check that service's connectivity.
+If the metrics come from a specific service, check that service's connectivity and restart if needed.

+If the problem continues, keep reading to find the steps you'll need for your service.

 #### Check Workflow logic

 Your Workflow may be missing some information needed to make the connection.
-Verify connec

-## If your problem lies in a service:
+Check your code and configuration files for missing or invalid values, along with logic errors.

+If the error hasn't resolved, proceed to Advanced Troubleshooting for service-specific steps to take next.

+## Advanced troubleshooting

+If this error is happening:

+#### After you restart the Server

+You might not be giving Temporal services enough time to respond and reconnect.
+Restart the Server, wait, and then check all services for connectivity and further errors.

+#### When executing or scheduling Workflows

+#### In conclusion...

-To recap, `"error":"context deadline exceeded"` is a gRPC error thrown when requests can't be completed on time.
+`"error":"context deadline exceeded"` is a gRPC error thrown when requests can't be completed on time.
 This error is generally caused by network hiccups, short timeouts, server overload, and query errors.

-`DeadlineExceeded` can be located by checking history logs, Workflow logic, and server metrics.
+`Context: deadline exceeded` can be located by checking history logs, Workflow logic, and server metrics.
 More troubleshooting may be necessary depending on where you see the error.

 If you were unable to resolve your issue, please visit the community forum, community Slack, or file a support ticket.